copystring/ioBroker.roborock/README.md

 * (copystring) Add connection state to timeouts
 * (copystring) Detect and report unsupported attributes
 * (copystring) Improve camera and voice support detection
+* (copystring) Wait for TCP client to connect on start of adapter

 ### 0.6.4 (2024-04-21)
 * (copystring) Fix io-package.json and update packages